wjzhengsh/blockchain/develop_enterprise.md

     Where `bmx-hlfv11` is the name of the profile that you previously created.

-2. After creating the card, import it using the following command:
+2. After creating the card, import it by using the following command:

     ```
     composer card import -f adminCard.card -c adminCard
     ```
     {:codeblock}

-    Now we are ready to deploy your `.bna` file to the {{site.data.keyword.blockchainfull_notm}} Platform.
+    Now we are ready to deploy your `.bna` file to the {{site.data.keyword.blockchainfull_notm}} Platform network.

 ## Step Seven: Deploying the business network